MP2I-MPI-Lesage/dev/README.md

-#Trezik's Tale
+# Trezik's Tale
-##A WIP top-down game in a fantasy world.
+## A WIP fantasy game written in Rust with bevy.